Hotel Vendome fire: Background

 The Vendome was a luxury hotel built in 1871, just north of Copley Square.
-A massive expansion was undertaken in 1881 according to plans by architect J. F. Ober and completed in 1882.
+A major expansion was undertaken in 1881 according to plans by architect J. F. Ober and completed in 1882.

-During the 1960s, the Vendome suffered four small fires.
+During the 1960s, the Vendome experienced four small fires.

-In 1971 it was sold; a restaurant was opened on the first floor and work began to turn the remainder of the building into apartments and a shopping mall.
+In 1971, it was sold; a restaurant was opened on the first floor and work began to convert the remainder of the building into apartments and a shopping mall.

 Fire and collapse

-On Saturday, June 17, 1972, the Vendome was largely empty except for patrons in the Cafe Vendome and a few renovation workers.
+On June 17, 1972, the Vendome was largely empty except for patrons in the Cafe Vendome and a few renovation workers.
 A worker discovered fire in an enclosed space between the third and fourth floors, and at 2:35 p.m. a nearby fire alarm call box was activated.
 A working fire was called in at 2:44 p.m., and subsequent alarms were rung at 2:46 p.m., 3:02 p.m., and 3:06 p.m.
 A total of sixteen engine companies, five ladder companies, two aerial towers, and a heavy rescue company – comprising some 200 firefighters in all – eventually responded.

 The fire was largely under control by 4:30 p.m..
 Several crews, including Boston Fire Department Ladder 13 and Engines 22 and 32, remained on scene performing overhaul and cleanup.
 At 5:28 p.m., without warning, all five floors of a 40 × 45 ft section at the southeast corner of the building collapsed, burying Ladder 15 and 17 firefighters beneath a two-story pile of debris.
 Ladder 15 was wiped out completely.
 Nine of the firefighters died, making this the worst firefighting disaster in Boston history in terms of firefighters killed.
 The men killed were: